Sonz20/Greenerizer/README.md

 <br clear="left"/>

 # About Our Page
 This application will help us to determine the type of rubbish.
-You can identifying type of waste by taking the picture of that rubbish.
-This application also help us to recycle rubbish more easier by connect us with the rubbish bank.
+You can identify the type of waste by taking a picture of that rubbish.
+This application also help us to recycle rubbish easier by connecting us with the rubbish bank.
 From this app, you can help the earth and get the benefit.

 # Installation
-1. Download this file 'Greneerizer.zip'.
+1. Download this file `Greneerizer.zip.`
 2. Extract it.
 3. Open the extracted file in Android Studio.
-4. You can change firebase connectivity to your personal firebase account (check steps below before go to step 5).
+4. You can change Firebase connectivity to your personal Firebase account (check the steps below before going to step 5).
 5. Run your Android Studio.

-# To change firebase account
+# To change the Firebase account
-1. Open your firebase account
+1. Open your Firebase account
-2. Insert your SHA-1 and project package to SHA-1 certificate fingerprint (you can check it in your android studio terminal by running command 'gradlew signigreport'
+2. Insert your SHA-1 and project package to the SHA-1 certificate fingerprint (you can check it in your Android studio terminal by running the command 'gradlew signigreport'
 3. Create the authentication
-4. Download google-service.json in firebase account settings
+4. Download google-service.json in the Firebase account settings
 5. Then replace the existing google-service.json file with your downloaded json file.